“They cannot stop me. I will get my education, if it is in the home, school or any place” – Malala Yousafzai

 Staying Safe Online

-From the beginning of the COVID situation children have had to work at home.
-Many have used Google Classroom and other online resources to carry out their studies.
-We have already sent information about some of the dangers that children might face online and ask now, that parents continue to be vigilant about this in the case that children need to quarantine or that all or part of the school is closed down and we need to move back to online learning.
+From the beginning of 2020 children have had occasion to work at home.
+Many have used Google Classroom and other online resources to carry out their studies whilst remote learning.
+We have previously sent information about some of the dangers that children might face online and ask now, that parents continue to be vigilant about this in the case that children need to work from home.
 In this event…

 - Ensure that your child has a quiet place to work